 The starting point for emotional customer loyalty is a positive user experience.
-The highly recognized English management consultant and information architecture expert Peter Morville has defined seven levels of experience for visitors to digital offerings.
+The highly recognized English management consultant and information architecture expert Peter Morville has defined levels of experience for visitors to digital offerings.

 value: Added value is created from the content for the consumer.